October 2025 UK Energy Market Trends: Gas, Power & Oil

 ACTION: Plan Summer Lock-In

-Day-ahead prices crashed 35% on a single Friday, but forwards held firm.
-The market knows what matters: supply, demand, and seasonality.
-Geopolitical shocks are noise.
-Lock in your renewals while forwards are telling you prices should be lower, not higher.
+Day-ahead prices crashed and spiked wildly, but forwards held disciplined.
+The market knows what matters: supply fundamentals, demand patterns, and seasonality.
+Geopolitical shocks are temporary.
+Lock in your renewals based on fair forward pricing—not spot noise.